AllenNeuralDynamics/aind-analysis-pipeline-template/README.md

 Currently, users can also specify fixed parameters using the app panel and command line in the **analysis wrapper**.
 If these are specified, they will get merged in the wrapper automatically. **Again, be sure the combination of these matches the model defined**.

-See the [analysis wrapper](https://github.com/AllenNeuralDynamics/aind-analysis-wrapper) for more details.
+See the [analysis wrapper](https://github.com/AllenNeuralDynamics/aind-analysis-wrapper) for more details on enviornment setup, etc.

 ### Reporting Issues
 Utility functions that users do not need to modify are defined in this package here [analysis_pipeline_utils](https://github.com/AllenNeuralDynamics/analysis-pipeline-utils).
 Report issues there if there are bugs with any functions from the package.